43rd (Wessex) Signal Regiment: Postwar

-In 1960 the 43rd (Wessex) HQ converted from an infantry division into a district, with consequent reorganisation to its signals, which was redesignated 43rd Signal Regiment (Wessex).
+In 1960, the 43rd (Wessex) HQ converted from an infantry division into a district, with consequent reorganisation to its signals, which was redesignated 43rd Signal Regiment (Wessex).
 In addition, the regiment assumed command of the War Office Signal Squadron at Plymouth, 74 Independent Squadron, Women's Royal Army Corps, and a squadron from 57 Signal Regiment, while also taking over administrative responsibility for 340, 341 and 342 Brigade Signal Squadrons.

 43 (Wessex) Signal Squadron

 In 1967, when the TA was converted into the Territorial and Army Volunteer Reserve (TAVR), the regiment was reduced to a single 43 (Wessex) Signal Squadron based at Bridgwater and forming part of 37 (Wessex and Welsh) Signal Regiment at Bristol, with 866 Signal Troop at Cheltenham and 867 and 899 Signal Troops at Bristol under command.
 In November 1992 the squadron transferred to 21 (Air Support) Signal Regiment at the former RAF base at Colerne.
 (Note: Uniquely, the Regular 21 Regiment had TAVR units under its command.)

 The Strategic Defence Review of 1998 envisaged the squadron moving to 72 Signal Regiment (Volunteers), a Radio Support Regiment with its HQ at Oxford, but this did not happen.
-However, the Army 2020 changes announced in July 2012 saw Bath-based 43 Sqn absorb the Bristol detachment from 57 (City & County of Bristol) Signal Squadron and be retitled 43 (Wessex and City & County of Bristol) Signal Squadron.
+However, the Army 2020 changes announced in July 2012 saw the Bath-based 43 Sqn absorb the Bristol detachment from 57 (City & County of Bristol) Signal Squadron and be retitled 43 (Wessex and City & County of Bristol) Signal Squadron.
 This was carried out in 2014, when the squadron transferred back from the hybrid 21 Signal Rgt to become part of the present 39 (Skinners) Signal Regiment (Volunteers).